 The Acton Lectures, formerly known as Graduate Studies Seminar, is a series of public lectures and discussions that takes place bimonthly in the beautiful Salone at Villa La Pietra, on Tuesdays at 6:00 p.m. during the academic year.
 The series, which has been running since 2006, is co-organized by Professors Virginia Cox (Professor of Italian Studies, NYU, and Academic Director, NYU Florence) and Bruce L. Edelstein (Coordinator for Graduate Programs and Advanced Research, NYU Florence).

-From 2016-17, in addition to lectures, the series will incorporate associated events such as workshops, round tables, book presentations, and conferences.
-This will consolidate its existing valuable contribution to academic and cultural life in Florence.
+From 2016-17, in addition to lectures, the series has incorporated associated events such as workshops, round tables, book presentations, and conferences.
+This consolidates its previous, valuable contribution to academic and cultural life in Florence.
 In April 2017, the series held its first full-scale international conference: La prima donna del Rinascimento?
 Vittoria Colonna (1490-1547): Poetry, Religion, Art, Impact.